robdy/robdy.io/src/pages/blog/2021-06-25-webinar-option-missing-in-teams.md

    ![Listing Teams meeting policies](../../img/20210625-224450-o1rgxgaubk.png)
 7. If any of the properties says `False` you might need to change it using `Set-CsTeamsMeetingPolicy`:

+   > **NOTE**: Be careful.
+If you change global policy you're changing the settings for the entire organization!

    ```
    # Set policy name
    # Skip tag: for custom policies